eskenazit/Crossplane-Mock/howto.md

 crossplane-rbac-manager-5f56cd5cc6-f74sc   0/1     Init:0/1   0          3s
 ```

-### 2-bis Kubernetes provider for Crossplane installation (Optional)
+### 3 Kubernetes provider for Crossplane installation

-If want crossplane to manage further deployment (to discuss), we need to install a provider to do so.
+If want crossplane to manage further deployment (to discuss), we need to install a providet to do so.

 Copy the follwing wode and save it into a **kubernetes-provider.yaml** file